LarsonA3/DiscordAIChatbot-Ollama/README.md

 These are required for the program to run properly.

 Note that your choice of ollama model is very important.
 If you are on a weaker system, consider using a model with a smaller context size that takes up less resources.
 If responses are lackluster, consider using a higher context size model should your system allow for it.

+Change the .env file as well as the character description located in bot.py.